Jared Goff Player Prop Bets for NFL Week 10 | Detroit vs. Pittsburgh 11/14/2021

 Recent Performances

-- In his Week 8 outing against the Eagles, Goff threw for 222 yards while completing 73.5% of his passes.

-- Goff has 692 passing yards (230.7 ypg) to lead Detroit, completing 67% of his throws and collecting one touchdown pass with three interceptions over his last three games.
+- Over his last three games, Goff has racked up 692 passing yards (230.7 per game) while completing 75 of 112 passes (67% completion percentage), with one touchdown and three interceptions.

 Goff's Detroit Teammates